Aakashsharma614/Resume-Builder/README.md

 ## 💬 Support

 If you encounter any issues or have suggestions for improvement, please feel free to:

-* Open an issue on GitHub: [https://github.com/asfand-dev/impact-cv/issues](https://github.com/asfand-dev/impact-cv/issues)
-* Reach out via asfand.dev@gmail.com
+Reach out to me sharmaaakash6543@gmail.com

 ## 📄 License